katholiek-onderwijs-vlaanderen/odoutils/README.md

 Being able to enter the debugger in a specific point of your code is also convenient if you want to try out some statements interactively.
 This can be a great help during development.

+Debugging of code in a running odoo server can be done, but you probably want to disable logging temporarily like this:

+`
+  logging.getLogger().setLevel(logging.CRITICAL)
+  breakpoint()
+  logging.getLogger().setLevel(lvl)
+`

+For debugging purposes the odoo cli options `--limit-time-real` and `--limit-time-cpu` have been set high (10 minutes).

 # Contributing & Technical Documentation

 A *high-level overview* of the technical design for `odounit.sh` is [described here](/docs/TECH_OVERVIEW_ODOUNIT.md).